Reactions of Aldehydes and Ketones

 The aldol condensation proceeds via a carbanion intermediate.
 The mechanism of base‐catalyzed aldol condensation follows these steps:

+1. The base removes an α hydrogen.
 2. The carbanion undergoes nucleophilic addition with the carbonyl group of a second molecule of ethanal, which leads to formation of the condensation product.
+3. A reaction with water protonates the alkoxide ion.

 If the aldol is heated in basic solution, the molecule can be dehydrated to form an α β‐unsaturated aldehyde.